Manimahesh - A Journey to the Spiritual Abode of Lord Shiva

-Manimahesh lake is a high altitude lake having an elevation of 4,080 meters and it is situated close to the Manimahesh Kailash Peak.
+Manimahesh lake is a high altitude lake having an elevation of 4,080 meters.
+It is situated close to Manimahesh Kailash Peak.
 Kailash Peak is a part of the the Pir Panjal Range of the great Himalayas.
-The religious significance of this lake is supposed equal to that of the Lake Mansarovar in Tibet.
-The sacred journey to Manimahesh Lake is complete only if Manimahesh Kailsh Peak is visible.
+The religious significance of this lake is held at par with Lake Mansarovar in Tibet.
+The sacred journey to Manimahesh Lake is supposed to be complete only if Manimahesh Kailsh Peak is visible.

 Why name Manimahesh